 Struts 2 - Configuration Files

-This chapter will take you through basic configuration required for a Struts 2 application.
-Here we will see what will be configured in few important configuration files : web.xml, struts.xml, struts-config.xml and struts.properties
+This chapter will take you through basic configuration which is required for a Struts 2 application.
+Here we will see what can be configured with the help of few important configuration files like web.xml, struts.xml, strutsconfig.xml and struts.properties

-Honestly speaking you can survive using web.xml and struts.xml configuration files and you have seen in previous chapter that our example worked using these two files, but for your knowledge let me explain other files as well.
+Honestly speaking, you can start working by just using web.xml and struts.xml configuration files (as you have already witnessed in our previous chapter where our example worked using these two files).
+However, for your knowledge we will explain regarding other files also.

 The web.xml configuration file is a J2EE configuration file that determines how elements of the HTTP request are processed by the servlet container.
 It is not strictly a Struts2 configuration file, but it is a file that needs to be configured for Struts2 to work.

 As discussed earlier, this file provides an entry point for any web application.
 The entry point of Struts2 application will be a filter defined in deployment descriptor (web.xml).
 Hence we will define an entry of FilterDispatcher class in web.xml.
 The web.xml file needs to be created under the folder WebContent/WEB-INF.